alphagov/govuk-frontend/docs/releasing/publishing.md

 # Publishing GOV.UK Frontend

+1. Make sure you have cards in the "Backlog" column to:
+  - Update the GOV.UK Design System to use the latest release
+  - Update the GOV.UK Prototype Kit to use the latest release
+  - Update the GOV.UK Frontend Docs to use the latest release

-1. Checkout **master** and pull latest changes.
+2. Checkout **master** and pull latest changes.

-2. Run `nvm use` to ensure you are using the right version of Node.js and npm.
+3. Run `nvm use` to ensure you are using the right version of Node.js and npm.

-3. Run `npm install` to ensure you have the latest dependencies installed.
+4. Run `npm install` to ensure you have the latest dependencies installed.

-4. Create and checkout a new branch (`release-[version-number]`).
+5. Create and checkout a new branch (`release-[version-number]`).
   The version number is determined by looking at the [current "Unreleased" CHANGELOG](../../CHANGELOG.md) changes and updating the previous release number depending on the kind of entries:

   - `Breaking changes` corresponds to a `major` (1.X.X) change.